 And of course, there are more.

 Scientists consider a plant-based diet to be the most effective way of having a positive environmental impact on the planet.
+If you want to learn how to properly set-up your diet for success, I highly recommend this vegan starter kit.

 Humans are driven by unhealthy habits and most are not willing to just simply let go of meat and dairy.
 THEREFORE, as an alternative, what you can do is at least reduce the consumption of those ingredients.